-The instructor/trainer – student/client relationship is a conundrum that causes major difficulties for everyone involved.
+The riding instructor /trainer – student/client relationship is a conundrum that causes major difficulties for everyone involved.
 A lot of the issues exist because of a lack of clear definition of “who you are” on both parts.

 For simplicity’s sake I’ll use the term “instructor” for all the titles we give to those who teach riding and “student” for student/client/customer, etc.

-And for the sake of this blog post we’re going to pull the instructor out of the stable mix and separate him or her from the people that board your horse, because horse boarding is a service industry.
-Instructing riding is not.
+And for the sake of this blog post we’re going to pull the instructor out of the stable mix and separate him or her from the people that board your horse.
+This is because horse boarding is a service industry.
+Instructing riding is not that black and white.

 Instructors are Educators

 That’s right.
-Instructing riding is not a service industry.
-It’s actually education.
+Instructing riding is part service industry and part education.
 While it’s nice for an instructor to be able to give clients what they want (considered good service by some), it is not what giving riding instruction is about.
 Riding instruction is about the instructor passing on their knowledge and giving guidance to the student.
 It’s about teaching you what I know, or at least some of it.

 When You Play at My House, I’m in Charge

 Taking riding lessons from a particular instructor is not your right.
 It’s your privilege and opportunity.
-I also view teaching my students as a privilege and opportunity; it works both ways.
+I also view teaching my students the same way.
+We are fortunate to have one another.

 If more students would look at their instructors as teachers, and less as stepping stones to winning blue ribbons, a lot of the friction would go away.
 And if more instructors would look at the time you set aside to take a lesson from them as important down to the minute; or the money you hand over for the lesson as a product of your hard work, a lot of this friction would go away.